Everything to Know About the Military Adoption Process

 Adoption Tax Benefits are available for military families through Internal Revenue Service Publication 968.
 While military families do not qualify for services under the Family Medical Leave Act, they do qualify for this tax benefit.

 American Adoptions is proud to offer services and guidance through every step of the process as a military-friendly adoption agency.
-To learn more about infant adoption for military families through American Adoptions, request free adoption information to get started.
+To learn more about infant adoption for military families through American Adoptions, get free adoption information or call 1-800-ADOPTION to get started.

 To get information on how to place your child for adoption while in the military, fill out this form to speak to a professional today.